 Tip 1 – Adjusting bedtimes

-7 days before the clocks go back, gradually start to adjust your little one’s bedtime.
-Bring it forward by 10 – 15 minutes every day.
+7 days before the clocks change, gradually start to adjust your little one’s bedtime.
+Bring it forward by 10 – 15 minutes every day when the clocks go back in Autumn (delay bedtime by 10 – 15 minutes when the clocks go forward in Spring).
 This way, by the time the clocks do change, your little one will already have adjusted to the new bedtime.

 You’ll also need to adjust nap and feed times to fit in with this new schedule.